 Update certificates for system components

-To interact Kubernetes system components you need up-to-date certificates.
-They are updated automatically every 30 days.
-If an error occurs while updating certificates, you can update certificates in the control panel or through API Managed Kubernetes.
+Kubernetes system components need up-to-date certificates to communicate with each other.
+These are automatically renewed every 30 days.
+If an error occurs when updating certificates, you can update certificates in the control panel or via the Managed Kubernetes API.

-Information on updating certificates is reflected in cluster logs.
+Information about certificate updates is reflected in the cluster logs.

 Update certificates when an error occurs

-- Open the cluster page → tab Settings.
+- Open the cluster page → Settings tab.

-- In the block Access to the cluster click Update certificates.
+- In the Cluster Access block, click Refresh Certificates.

 Configure certificate renewal via ServiceAccount Token